UNICEFECAR/parenting-app-bebbo-CMS/docs/README.md

 - **Install Drush**: `composer global require drush/drush`

 ### Configuration
-After installing all the prerequisites, follow the steps below to set up the Bebbo CMS:
+After installing all the pre-requisites, follow the steps below to set up the Bebbo CMS:
 For Windows users, before proceeding to the next step, run the following command:
 ```
 git config --global core.longpaths true